Abu Kamara (footballer, born 2003): Hull City

 A few weeks later, on 30 August 2024, Kamara signed a four-year deal with fellow EFL Championship side Hull City, arriving for an undisclosed fee.
 Despite the club not making the figure public, it is rumoured that it may have risen as high as £4,500,000 with add-ons included.
 On 1 January 2025, after losing 1–0 at home to Middlesbrough, Kamara faced backlash for his part in Boro's last-minute winner.
 Later that day, he received further abuse from Hull supporters online, after he posted celebratory emojis on former club Portsmouth's social media, in reaction to their 4–0 thrashing of Swansea City.
 Kamara apologised for his actions, but was defended by his head coach Rubén Sellés regardless.
 On 4 January, he scored his first goals for Hull when he struck an impressive brace in a 3–3 draw at home to Leeds United.
 Against the league leaders, Kamara gave the Tigers a shock advantage after 5 minutes, lobbing visiting goalkeeper Illan Meslier after a well-timed through ball from Abdülkadir Ömür.
 In the dying embers of the match, Meslier failed to clear a corner properly, leaving Kamara to hit a low volley beyond the Frenchman to equalise, in turn earning his team a vital point in their fight for Championship survival.

 Getafe (loan)

 On 1 September 2025, Kamara moved abroad for the first time in his career, after agreeing to a one-year loan deal with La Liga side Getafe.

+Portsmouth

+On 10 August 2026, Kamara returned to Portsmouth on a three-year deal for an undisclosed fee.